goldenraphti/11ty-perso-tech-blog/posts/outlook-arabic-charset.md

 <!-- END hack to force charset automatic picking from Outlook Desktop  -->
 ```

 it ain't pretty but it works.
-1 Outlook problem solved at a time :wink:
+1 Outlook problem solved at a time 😉